 EDIT: Trip in February 2021, unable to join Virtual Queue to Ride.

 Triggers: Multiple stages of ride which can cause anxiety and sense of unknown for child, dark moments, bright lights and loud noises.
 Small drops, car movement.

 My SPD child and I watched the video together to see his reaction before we went on our trip.
 At first, he loved the different “scenes” you go through until you reach the actual motion ride.
 He enjoyed the affects (and keeping in mind, he is a HUGE Star Wars fan!)!
 Once the ride started moving around what looks to be a First Order ship and transitions into a video motion (similar to Millenium Falcon, Smuggler’s Run and Star Tours), he was very certain he would not enjoy.

-I definitely highly recommend walking around Galaxy’s Edge!!
+After or before riding, I definitely highly recommend walking around Galaxy’s Edge!!
 The new land is really immersed in detail, you truly feel like you are in Star Wars!!
 Our queue time we received at 1pm was at about 3:30pm (just for reference).